 What can I borrow from equipment loan closets?

-ALS loan closets often have devices such as walkers, scooters, wheelchairs, ramps, bathroom equipment, transfer devices, lift chairs, and communication devices.
+ALS loan closets often have devices such as walkers, wheelchairs, ramps, bathroom equipment, transfer devices, lift chairs, and communication devices.
 Most loan closets do not lend out respiratory equipment or hospital beds.
-Keep in mind that every loan closet is different and that specific items will be subject to current availability.
+Keep in mind that every loan closet is different and that device availability will vary.

 How will I know what equipment I need?